Afreed17/Afreed17/README.md

-<h3 align="center">💻 Student and Full Stack Developer with a Love for Code 💻</h3>
+<h3 align="center">💻 Compliance Intern and DataScience  💻</h3>
 <h2>About me:</h2>

-<p>Hi there! 👋 I'm Mohamed Afreed, a dedicated student and passionate full-stack web developer.
-My journey began with HTML and CSS, and I've since expanded my skills to encompass JavaScript (React), Node.js, Express, PostgreSQL, and more.
-Currently exploring Python and data structures, I'm driven by a deep curiosity for computer science principles and their practical applications.</p>
+<p>HHi there! 👋 I'm Mohamed Afreed, a recent B.Tech IT graduate, currently working as a Compliance Intern at PhonePe and actively upskilling in Data Science and Artificial Intelligence.

-<p>I thrive on solving complex problems and leveraging technology to create impactful solutions.
-Whether designing elegant user experiences or optimizing system architectures, I approach each challenge with passion and a commitment to continuous learning.</p>
+With a background in full-stack development (React, Node.js, Express, PostgreSQL), I’m now focused on solving real-world problems by combining my software skills with AI-powered insights.
+My mission is to build smart, efficient systems that make a measurable impact..</p>

 <img align="right" alt="Coding" width="300" src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif"/>